 I pray and hope that the federal government will investigate this case.

-The Cleveland police officer responsible for the shooting death of 12-year-old Tamir Rice will not face charges, the Cuyahoga County Prosecutor's Office announced Monday afternoon, the New York Times reports.
+The Cleveland police officers responsible for the shooting death of 12-year-old Tamir Rice will not face charges, the Cuyahoga County Prosecutor’s Office announced Monday afternoon, the New York Times reports.

 The decision signals the end of a lengthy investigation after the incident rocked the nation last year when the young boy was gunned down seconds after officers arrived on the scene.

 Tamir, who was black, was carrying a fake gun outside a local recreation center when someone called 911.
 The caller cautioned that the gun was “probably fake” and that Tamir was likely very young, but that information was reportedly never given to responding Officers Timothy Loehmann and Frank Garmback.